 Georgia, on the other hand, starts its law with, “The English language is designated as the official language of the State of Georgia.
 The official language shall be the language used for each public record, as defined in Code Section 50-18-70, and each public meeting, as defined in Code Section 50-14-1, and for official Acts of the State of Georgia, including those governmental documents, records, meetings, actions, or policies which are enforceable with the full weight and authority of the State of Georgia.”
 It continues, as do many other states, with a long list of exemptions, from schools to festivals and marketing efforts.

-And there are states that have other official languages, including Alaska, where English is the official language along with 20 other languages spoken in the state.
+And there are states that have other official languages, including Alaska, where English is an official language along with 20 other languages spoken in the state.
 Hawaii has two official languages: English and Hawaiian.

-None of this is up to the federal government; language use is under the control of the States.
+None of this is up to the federal government; language use is under the control of the states.

 Both English and Spanish are official languages of Puerto Rico.
 But Congress is allowed to make rules for territories that it cannot legally make for States.